-- Manufacturing defects: Defects that occur in the process of making the product (e.g. a bolt that isn't tightened properly at the factory, which results in the leg of a baby chair falling off easily).
+- Manufacturing defects: Defects that occur in the process of making the product (e.g. a faulty part in a car or a forgotten screw in a baby crib).

-- Design defects: Defects that are inherent to the product's conception (e.g. a swimming pool with holes in the bottom or an air conditioner that blows hot air).
+- Design defects: Defects that are inherent to the product’s conception (e.g. failure to include an emergency stop button on a heavy machine).

 In many defective product cases, it is up to the plaintiff to prove that the product in question is defective and unsafe.
 You need an experienced attorney to help you prove your case and secure the compensation that you deserve.

-If you have experienced personal injuries, property damage, or a substantial loss of income due to a defective product, contact us today at 480-359-1758 Toll Free: 800-409-2187 for a free case evaluation and consultation .
+If you have experienced personal injuries, property damage or a substantial loss of income due to a defective product, contact us online or at480-359-1758 for a free case evaluation and consultation.